wada314/puroro/readme.md

 - inline -- Provides a proc macro to directly write proto code in rust code.
 Currently only used by testing purpose, not published.
 - tests -- Test cases
-- tests-pb -- Compiling .pb files used by tests crate

 # TODOs
 - proto2